EU nations threaten to block green energy rules at summit talks

 The 2020 goals were agreed in outline in March 2007, finalised in December 2008 and formally published as EU law in April 2009.

-Some business leaders and some member states - notably Britain - object to the idea of multiple targets and say the fragile EU economy would be best served by one binding emissions target plus a strengthened Emissions Trading System, the EU carbon market.
+Some business leaders and some member states have objected to the idea of multiple targets and say the fragile EU economy would be best served by one binding emissions target plus a strengthened Emissions Trading System, the EU carbon market.

 Others argue that only a set of binding targets will make any difference.
 They say firm renewable and efficiency goals are needed if Europe is to maintain its lead in green technology and curb its dependency on imported oil and gas, especially from Russia.